HGH: The Ultimate Guide (for Men & Women)

-However, one downside with HGH for women is bone and tissue enlargement (with long-term use).
+However, one downside we see with HGH for women is bone and tissue enlargement (present in long-term use).
 Females are inherently the smaller sex, thus the reality of their feet, hands and skull growing larger may not be desirable.
 Whereas for a man this may not be troublesome.

 Is HGH Legal?